ObjGTK/ObjGTKGen/README.md

 ### IDE: VSCodium

-VSCodium is nice to work with Objective-C.
+VSCodium is nice to work with Objective-C, especially if used in conjunction with clang/llvm and its tools.

 Install VSCodium on Linux [as documented](https://gitlab.com/paulcarroty/vscodium-deb-rpm-repo).